Free Things to Do in Orlando

 Take a Self-Guided Tour to Check Out the See Art Orlando Public Sculpture Community Project

 There are plenty of places to see art in Orlando.
 However, I recommend this self-guided tour if you want to check out the art in the least likely places.
-You can download a free map online to make the most of this tour.

 Enjoy a Picnic Lunch at the Park